 - Allows you to receive payments: Customers can pay you with checks and credit and debit cards with a business account.

 - Projects professionalism: Having a business bank account adds a level of professionalism that a personal account just doesn’t have.
 With a professional account, clients and customers can be assured that you provide legitimate services.

-ZenBusiness has partnered with Radius Bank to provide small business owners with access to discounted banking services.
+ZenBusiness has partnered with LendingClub to provide small business owners with access to discounted banking services.
 This business bank account was designed with small businesses and startups in mind and comes with free, unlimited transactions, online and mobile banking, a free debit card, and more.

 Requirements for a Business Bank Account